 - 2tbps of vinegar before bedtime reduce fasting sugar by 4 percent

-- Other studies show that apple cider boosts diabetes insulin function
+- Other studies show that it boosts diabetes insulin function

 - Cider vinegar improves symptoms of diabetes